DeedWark/mini-skynet-cli/README.md

 # Mini Skynet CLI

-This tools allow you to upload/download file from SIA Skynet shared plateform easily (Made during a Bootcamp project [Theme: "Choosing a file hosting platform and develop a CLI"])
+This tools allow you to upload/download file from SIA Skynet shared plateform easily (Made during a Bootcamp project [Theme: "Choose a file hosting platform and develop a CLI"])
+> *Skynet because I simply love this platform that I use all the time*
 ## Installation

 ```bash